gilcos28/HelixGenerator_advanced/README.md

 ## Usage:
 Select a plane or planar face and let it generate a helix from the origin of that plane or face and <br>
-Utilize the advanced features to shape it in different ways for your project Read the README TAB for more information
+Utilize the advanced features to shape it in different ways for your project;<br>
+Read the README TAB for more information

 ## License